al-taran/sports-schedule-getter/README.md

 - [ ] Add keywords for common URLs, e.g. nba, elg, etc
 - [ ] Add timeout and try-again when page doesn't load
 - [ ] Investigate why selenium doesn't kill process?
+- [ ] Deal with playoff mode and TBD dates
+- [ ] Add async calls if need to boost up speed?
+- [ ] Put all configs into one spot and retrieve as env vars

 ### Nice to have:
 - [ ] Automatic calendar upload